sgjava/nodemcu-mqtt-tls/README.md

 installed on Ubuntu 16.04 server, but you should be able to configure MQTT broker on other distributions.

-I explored HTTPS, but this is not working with the HTTP module in the dev branch.
+I explored HTTPS, but this is not working with the HTTP module in the NodeMCU dev branch.
 In any event the TLS module uses quite a bit of memory, so you must be judicious as you add additional code on the ESP8266.

 ## Configure MQTT broker
 I'm using a Ubuntu 16.04 server via VirtualBox to create the broker.
 Eventually